TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-performance-slowqueryperformanceortimeouts.md

 * Make sure that there are no deadlocks in the concurrent queries
 * Monitor the resource consumption of your server:

-    * Higher CPU Consumption: (a) check for high connection churn (open/close) as it can lead to high CPU consumption (b) check for queries are consuming most CPUs and look for ways to optimize them
+    * Higher CPU Consumption: (a) check for high connection churn (open/close) as it can lead to high CPU consumption (b) check for long queries and look for ways to optimize them
     * IO throttling: Before opting to increase IOPS, identify queries that are generating most IOs and look for ways to reduce IO.
 For example, index may be missing.
     * High memory utilization: high memory can cause data churn leading to higher IOs
     * After evaluating your application, if you are still hitting the resource limits, consider scaling the required resource

 * Only retrieve the columns you really need instead of using 'SELECT *'
+* When loading large number of rows, try to batch them into transactions
 * Double-check your PostgreSQL logging settings (see below)

 ### **Issue:** High connection latency (slow SELECT 1)